Is Jasmine Toxic To Cats?

 Crape Jasmine

-It is toxic to cats because it contains indole alkaloids, which can cause delirium, paralysis, and cardiotoxicity in the animal (damage of heart muscles).
+It is toxic to cats because it contains indole alkaloids, which can cause delirium, paralysis, and cardiotoxicity in the animal (damage to heart muscles).

 Chilean Jasmine

-Although not toxic to cats or dogs, if consumed in large quantities, it may cause mild gastrointestinal indigestion, especially in cats with a sensitive stomach, according to the ASPCA.
+Although not toxic to cats or dogs, if consumed in large quantities, it may cause mild gastrointestinal indigestion, especially in cats with a sensitive stomachs, according to the ASPCA.

 Night-Blooming Jessamine